MOLDOVA FOREST DEVELOPMENT PROGRAMME

-Promoteur – Intermédiaire FinancierIP OFICIUL NATIONAL DE IMPLEMENTARE A PROIECTELOR IN DOMENIUL MEDIULUI
+Projektträger – zwischengeschaltetes FinanzinstitutIP OFICIUL NATIONAL DE IMPLEMENTARE A PROIECTELOR IN DOMENIUL MEDIULUI

 The operation will support the modernisation of the forestry sector in Moldova during 2024-2028 through investments aiming to enhance forest governance and regulatory framework as well as strengthen the institutional capacities, infrastructure and equipment base.
 The programme will also reinforce the production capacity of forest reproductive material and focus on the restoration and rehabilitation of about 63,000 ha degraded lands and forests.